kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 ## Emotion-tracking Dashboard using Cloudwatch

-Now that we've created the lambda function for processing cropped faces and a DynamoDB table to record results, we're going to build the dashboard that is the center-piece of our application: real-time emotion tracking.
+Now that you have created the lambda function for processing cropped faces and a DynamoDB table to record results, you are going to build the dashboard that is the center-piece of our application: real-time emotion tracking.
 At this point, you should have your IoT device running and collecting face crops if it hasn't been already.

 Navigate to CloudWatch by searching for "CloudWatch" under the "Services" tab.
 Once at the dashboard, select "Dashboards" from the left side-bar.